MicrosoftDocs/Viva/Viva/engage/configure-copilot-for-engage.md

 You can create feature access policies using the following enablement states.

->[!IMPORTANT]
+>[!NOTE]
->AI Summarization services must be enabled for Copilot and [Network analytics](/viva/engage/analytics#network-analytics) in Engage to function.
-Summarization services are used for network theme extraction, conversation summarization, and network sentiment analysis.
+>AI Summarization is used by Copilot and [Network analytics](/viva/engage/analytics#network-analytics) in Engage.
+Summarization services help with conversation summarization in Copilot, and theme extraction, summarization, and sentiment analysis in Network Analytics which is only available to assigned admins and corporate communicators. network theme extraction, conversation summarization, and network sentiment analys.

 |**Engage feature**|**State**|**Description**|
 |:-------------|:------------------:|:----------------------|